ClaudioTaffarel/TheGhibliMeadow/README.md

 📌 **Objective:**
-This project is a Front-End Programming assignment with the goal of creating a Blog Website using HTML dan CSS only.
+This project is a Front-End Programming assignment with the goal of creating a Blog using HTML dan CSS only.

 📌 **Project Structure:**
 1. index.html -> Contains the HTML structure that build the layout of the project